JetBrains/guide/sites/intellij/tutorials/getting-started-intellij-idea/working-together/index.md

 type: TutorialStep
 date: 2023-02-03
 title: Working together
-technologies: []
 topics: []
 author: hs
+subtitle: >-
-subtitle: Pairing with another is a great way to show off your skills and help others be awesome
+  Pairing with another is a great way to show off your skills and help others be awesome
 thumbnail: ./thumbnail.png
 ---

 **This tutorial uses the new user interface throughout.
 You can access it from your Settings/Preferences (**⌘,** | **Ctrl+Alt+S**) and then search for "new UI".
 IntelliJ IDEA will then ask to restart and away you go!**